What Is China Learning From Russia’s War in Ukraine?

 After a string of severe floods in the 1970s, Pakistan set up the Federal Flood Commission FFC to build barrages and dykes to control future flooding.
 By 2010, the FFC reported that it had finished approximately $900 million in flood-management construction.
 But in reality, little work had been completed.
 In many cases, dyke construction was carried out privately by wealthy individuals rather than as part of a coherent central plan.
 Many communities in flood-prone zones even had to pay bribes to get any flood control or irrigation projects at all.

 As this year’s disaster unfolded, there was also no systematic management of flood-mitigation efforts.
 Some local officials reinforced their dykes; others allowed them to fail.
 One local official acknowledged that "local government figures in the Sindh Province conspired with prominent landowners to bolster the riverbank running through their property and others deemed important, at the expense of other regions, which were left vulnerable to flood waters.”
-And The Express Tribune, a Pakistani affiliate of the International Herald Tribune, Khursheed Shah, the minister of labor and manpower, prevented breeches from being made in the canals close to his constituency, even though that would have substantially relieved the flooding in the entire Sindh province.
+And according to The Express Tribune, a Pakistani affiliate of the International Herald Tribune, Khursheed Shah, the minister of labor and manpower, prevented breeches from being made in the canals close to his constituency, even though that would have substantially relieved the flooding in the entire Sindh province.
 Such measures had greatly helped control the floods in the 1970s, but Shah was not willing to jeopardize his cronies’ interests.
 Instead, the poor and ethnic minorities bore the brunt of the flooding.